 For the purposes of this report, the geographical coordinates of Antigo are 45.140 deg latitude, -89.152 deg longitude, and 1,499 ft elevation.

-The topography within 2 miles of Antigo is essentially flat, with a maximum elevation change of 52 feet, and an average elevation above sea level of 1,494 feet.
-Within 10 miles contains only modest variations in elevation (486 feet).
-Within 50 miles contains very significant variations in elevation (1,194 feet).
+The topography within 2 miles of Antigo is essentially flat, with a maximum elevation change of 52 feet and an average elevation above sea level of 1,494 feet.
+Within 10 miles is essentially flat (486 feet).
+Within 50 miles contains only modest variations in elevation (1,194 feet).

 The area within 2 miles of Antigo is covered by cropland (51%) and artificial surfaces (45%), within 10 miles by trees (47%) and cropland (45%), and within 50 miles by trees (53%) and cropland (23%).